 The applicant states that they met with DPR on June 23, 2016, and DPR has determined that the details provided in the plan are sufficient to satisfy this condition.
-The Planning Board, however, finds this condition be further evaluated at the time of PPS and SDP review.
-This condition is carried forward with its exact wording.
+Staff, however, recommends that this condition be further evaluated at the time of PPS and SDP review and that this condition be carried forward with its exact wording.